jahed/maptiles/README.md

   Take a detailed image and create optimised tiles to save space.
     ./im-map-tiles.sh detailed_map.png --optimise lossy ./tiles

-  Take an rectangular image, square it with a red background and output it as JPG tiles.
+  Take an image, square it with a red background and output it as JPG tiles.
     ./im-map-tiles.sh map.png --square --format jpg --background #ff0000 ./tiles

 DEPENDENCIES